typelevel/Laika/docs/04-customizing-laika/01-overview.md

 you can use one of Laika's hooks into the various phases of a transformation.

 For a better understanding of the customization options it is good to a have a rough idea about how a transformation in Laika is performed.
-Roughly it can be divided into 4 phases:
+It can be divided into 4 phases:

 1) The parsing step.
 Text markup and template documents get parsed and translated into an internal AST.
    The AST is a generic abstraction of the document's structure and is not tied to any specific semantics